openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/components/parameters/RefSchemaStringWithValidation.md

 ## RefSchemaStringWithValidation1
-public static class RefSchemaStringWithValidation1 extends SchemaNonQueryParameter<br>
+public static class RefSchemaStringWithValidation1 extends SchemaParameter<br>

 a class that deserializes a parameter value